Tank cascade system: History

 Other historic landmarks of Sri Lanka water engineering include the lion pond of Mihinthale, the stone lotus pond of Polonnaruva, and the architecture of Kumara Pokuna, the royal baths of Parakramabahu the Great.

 Thousands of modest tanks with hyperlocal catchment areas were built at the same time as "the larger and more impressive network of irrigation systems that [were]…controlled and directed by the kings and other higher echelons of the irrigation bureaucracy."
 The extensive tank cascade infrastructure incorporated local and regional Buddhist monasteries by providing them with their own irrigation access and related incomes.
 In contemporary Sri Lanka, "Buddhist monks of any given village…are often consulted on water management decisions and lead agro-based cultural festivities."

 Eventually the tank cascade system entered a period of decline and partial abandonment.
 Maintenance of the system between the 1200s and the 1700s CE, considered the "dark ages of tank civilization," is poorly understood.
 Very little is known of this period as the historical record is thin, but the Rājākariya labour system may have been involved.
-Dutch colonial administrators (1640-1796 CE) mostly concerned themselves with cultivation of coastal areas and lucrative crops like cinnamon and seem to have ignored the inland tank cascade systems.
+Dutch colonial administrators (1640–1796 CE) mostly concerned themselves with cultivation of coastal areas and lucrative crops like cinnamon and seem to have ignored the inland tank cascade systems.
 During the British colonial period, the Rājākariya system was abolished and the tank cascade system seemingly suffered as a result.

 In the late 1800s CE an effort was made to reclaim and reorganise the surviving remnants of the tank cascade system; water sluices were replaced on several hundred tanks, and restoration projects were initiated for larger elements including Yodha Ela canal, Kala Wewa tank, Kantale tank, Giant's Tank and Minneriya-Elahara.
 British records also tell of village irrigation managers creating sluices from hollow tree trunks or clay pots turned pipes.

 The Sri Lankan Department of Agricultural Services has overseen irrigation-management groups, called Farmers Organizations, since 1979.
-Sri Lanka's current water management plan seeks to preserve the ecosystem and cultural benefits of the wewa system while making large-scale investments in drinking water systems, sewage treatment plants, and commercial-industrial water infrastructure.
+Sri Lanka's current water management plan seeks to preserve the ecosystem and cultural benefits of the system while making large-scale investments in drinking water systems, sewage treatment plants, and commercial-industrial water infrastructure.
 In addition to the tank cascade system, surface irrigation has been used on the island since the mid-20th century.
 One source says "the tanks have been largely untouched since the 1970s with the development of large irrigation and hydropower schemes."

 Similar historic tank cascade systems can be found in Tamil Nadu state in southern India and West Bengal state in eastern India.